Taking care of what we have

 - public water accesses and

-The agency’s recent 10-Year Capital Asset Needs Report estimates that DNR built assets are valued at about $3 billion and we need $155 million annually over the next decade to maintain and renew these assets.
+The agency’s recent 10-Year Capital Asset Needs Report estimates that DNR built assets are valued at over $3 billion and we need $169 million annually over the next decade to maintain and renew these assets.

 The DNR must make the repairs in order to provide safe and enjoyable recreational and natural resources experiences for all Minnesotans.
 We have facilities in every county that supports over $30 billion in economic activity and these fixes will create hundreds of construction jobs across the state.

 Repair costs increase about 8 percent annually, so addressing these problems now saves Minnesota money over time.